caveon/sei-messenger/README.md

 ### Include/Import the file

-You can import the package, or build the minified version yourself, or download it from us at: [http://caveon-public.s3.amazonaws.com/SeiMessenger.js](http://caveon-public.s3.amazonaws.com/SeiMessenger.js)
+You can import the package, or use the minified version included in the repository.

 Download and include:

 ```
-<script type="text/javascript" src="/path/to/file.js"></script>
+<script type="text/javascript" src="/path/to/SeiMessenger.min.js"></script>
 ```

 Import

 ```

 // ES6
 import SeiMessenger from 'sei-messenger';

 // requireJS
 var SeiMessenger = require("sei-messenger");

 ```

 To use the library, simply instantiate a new instance: